-It was 1995 when, for the first time, arrived in Krabi for a short holiday from Phuket and from there up to Ao Nang.
+It was 1995 when I arrived in Krabi for the first time for a short holiday from Phuket and from there I proceeded to Ao Nang.

 It was a kind of love at first sight.
 I fell in love with the “anything” i found there: that sense of peace that emanated, the few wooden little shops far apart from each other, the almost total absence of cement on the promenade, the beach walks in the silence of night where the only sounds were the backwash and the creak of shell sediments under bare feet.

 Speaking in a low voice With my travel mates, just whispering, as when entering a church during a service.
 And Ao Nang seemed a bit like an endless cathedral of nature while the sun was setting into the sea, like an offering on the altar of horizon, lengthening the shadows and subtracting colour to everything around me.

 I had my accommodation at Phra Nang Inn, one of the few hotels in the area, starting point for the next day visits and ate tasty Thai dishes based on fish, unaware that even at that time, in a hidden corner, there was an Italian restaurant.

 I do not remember the presence of local boats, so those islands offshore, apparently so beautiful, had to remain a mirage for a long time yet.